ubuntu/WSL/docs/tutorials/cloud-init.md

 Locate your Windows user home directory.
 It typically is `C:\Users\<YOUR_USER_NAME>`.

-> You can be sure about that path by running `echo $env:USERPROFILE` in powershell.
+> You can be sure about that path by running `echo $env:USERPROFILE` in PowerShell.

-Inside your Windows user home directory, create a new folder named `.cloud-init` (notice the `.` alla Linux configuration directories), and inside it create a new empty file named `Ubuntu-Preview.user-data`.
+Inside your Windows user home directory, create a new folder named `.cloud-init` (notice the `.` à la Linux configuration directories), and inside it create a new empty file named `Ubuntu-Preview.user-data`.
 That file name must match the name of the distro instance that will create in the next step.